UKPLab/deeplearning4nlp-tutorial/2017-07_Seminar/Readme.md

 **Code:** See folder [Session 4 - LSTM Sequence Classification](./Session%204%20-%20LSTM%20Sequence%20Classification)

+**Note:** An extended version of this LSTM architecture for sequence tagging can be found in the [BiLSTM-CNN-CRF](https://github.com/UKPLab/emnlp2017-bilstm-cnn-crf/) repository.

 LSTMs are a powerful model and became very popular in 2015 / 2016.

 **Recommended Readings:**